gb2002/ExceptTrack/README.rst

 ExceptTrack
 ==========================
 This is a fork of the BugSense-Android library.
-(NOTE: It will not currently compile as a class)

 How to use it
 ------